The Linden Tree

 The Linden Tree is a 1947 play by the English dramatist J. B. Priestley.
-It was first produced at the Duchess Theatre, London on 15 August 1947, and ran for 422 performances.
-The play had a brief run on Broadway in New York in March 1948 in a production directed by George Schaefer and using costumes designed by Frank Thompson.
+It was first produced at the Duchess Theatre, London on 15 August 1947 and ran for 422 performances.
+The play had a brief run on Broadway in March 1948, lasting only seven performances, in a production directed by George Schaefer, using costumes designed by Frank Thompson, and starring Boris Karloff as Professor Linden.